haroon-altaf/Lisa/README.md

 This web-scraping program will be part of a larger "web-application".

 ## The goal of the web-app will be:
-to allow anyone to visualise a monthly timeseries of "leading" economic indicators for the US, Europe, and to a lesser extent China.
+To allow anyone to visualise a monthly timeseries of "leading" economic indicators for the US, Europe, and to a lesser extent China.
 In addition to simply visualising historical data, there will be some analyses of trends, particularly highlighting the growth/contraction in various manufacturing and services sectors;
-this highlights which sectors look "bullish" in the near tterm, and which to avoid.
+this highlights which sectors look "bullish" in the near term, and which to avoid.

 ## To accomplish this, broadly 3 steps are to be carried out:
 1. Write a program that can reliably and consistently obtain (scrape) data from different online sources; and apply transformations to the data where needed to get the correct format and derived quantities.